-The celiac plexus is a bundle of nerves found in the upper part of the belly.
+The celiac plexus is a group or web of nerves found in the upper part of your abdomen (belly).
 It sits behind the pancreas.
 The celiac plexus connects nerves of the pancreas, intestines, gall bladder, liver, and stomach to the brain and spinal cord.
 Nerves send messages from the brain and spinal cord to other parts of the body.

 What is a celiac plexus block?

 A celiac plexus block is a procedure done to place a nerve block or neural blockade on the celiac plexus.
 During this procedure, the nerves of the celiac plexus are damaged on purpose.
 This damage, also called neurolysis, stops or lessens pain messages from the celiac plexus to the brain and spinal cord.
 These pain messages are caused by something rubbing or pressing on the celiac plexus.
 This pain is hard to manage with medication.

 A celiac plexus block is used to manage this type of pain.
 Tumors, mostly of the pancreas, can press on the celiac plexus causing pain.

 The procedure can be done in a few ways.
 It can be done during surgery or by placing a needle through the skin using an endoscopic ultrasound (EUS) or CT scan to guide the needle..
 The area and the nerves are numbed.
 Once the provider gets to the celiac plexus, the nerves are damaged by injecting them with a neurolytic medication.
 The procedure takes about 30-60 minutes.

 - You may have less pain.
 Most people do not have total relief of their pain.
 The nerve block lasts 3-6 months and may need to be repeated.

 - You may have a better quality of life